stefanofa/awesome/TOPICS.md

 *   [supabase-community/database-build](https://github.com/supabase-community/database-build) - In-browser Postgres sandbox with AI assistance (formerly postgres.new)

-*   [mattpocock/evalite](https://github.com/mattpocock/evalite) - Test your LLM-powered apps with TypeScript.
-No API key required.
+*   [mattpocock/evalite](https://github.com/mattpocock/evalite) - Evaluate your LLM-powered apps with TypeScript

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Create, share, and use custom AI code assistants with our open-source IDE extensions and hub of models, rules, prompts, docs, and other building blocks